mahirahman/Movie-Content-Advisory-Directory/README.md

 2. Install the requirements by using the command `pip install -r requirements.txt`
 3. Head over to [RapidAPI's IMDb API](https://rapidapi.com/apidojo/api/IMDb8) and subscribe to get an API Key
 4. Create a `.env` file in `/src` and assign `API_KEY` to the the API Key from RapidAPI
+5. Check if `PRODUCTION` is set to `False` in `/src/config.py`
-5. Head over to the root directory of the project and run `app.py`
+6. Head over to the root directory of the project and run `app.py`
-6. Enter `127.0.0.1:5000` into a browser to access the web app
+7. Enter `127.0.0.1:5000` into a browser to access the web app

 ## Prerequisites